sap-tutorials/Tutorials/tutorials/sapui5-adaptation-extend-variant/sapui5-adaptation-extend-variant.md

 ### Access your SAPUI5 Adaptation Project

 1. Log onto SAP Business Application Studio (BAS) and access your SAP Fiori development space.
-2. Expand the *Projects* folder and right-click on the adaptation project you created in Tutorial 1 and select *Open SAPUI5 Visual Editor* from the context menu.
+2. Expand the *Projects* folder and right-click on the adaptation project you created in Tutorial 1 and select *Open Adaptation Editor* from the context menu.
-3. The List Report of the Manage Credit Accounts application is displayed in *Preview* mode.
+3. The List Report of the Manage Credit Accounts application is displayed in *UI Adaptation* mode.
+Switch to *Navigation* mode.
 4. Choose the `Go` button to populate the table with data.
 5. Select a business partner by choosing the chevron button to navigate to the Object Page.